2. Material Accounting Policies

 Items included in the financial statements of the Company are measured using the currency of the primary economic environment in which the Company operates ("the functional currency").
 Indian rupee is the functional currency of the Company.

-The financial statements are presented in Indian Rupees (C) which is the Company's presentation currency.
+The financial statements are presented in Indian Rupees (B) which is the Company's presentation currency.
 All financial information presented in Indian Rupees has been rounded up to the nearest Crores except where otherwise indicated.

 c) Use of Estimates

-reported amounts of assets, liabilities, revenue, expenses and other comprehensive income (OCI) that are reported and disclosed in the financial statements and accompanying notes.
+The preparation of standalone financial statements in conformity with Ind AS requires the management to make estimates and judgements that affect the reported amounts of assets, liabilities, revenue, expenses and other comprehensive income (OCI) that are reported and disclosed in the financial statements and accompanying notes.
 These estimates are based on the management's best knowledge of current events, historical experience, actions that the Company may undertake in the future and on various other assumptions that are believed to be reasonable under the circumstances.
 Actual results could differ from those estimates.
 Changes in estimates are reflected in the standalone financial statements in the year in which the changes are made.

 Significant estimates and assumptions are used for, but not limited to,